Nashid-k/netflix-clone/README.md

 ### **Development Guidelines**
 - Follow ESLint and Prettier configurations
-- Write meaningful commit messages
+- Test TMDB API integrations thoroughly
-- Add comments for complex logic
+- Ensure responsive design on all devices
-- Test features before submitting PRs
+- Add proper error handling for API failures
 - Update documentation for new features

 ---